What is Kagi?

-We'd like to first acknowledge that Google has indeed changed the world and the way we access information and we value this contribution.
-We are therefore grateful to be able to use some of Google's search technology and infrastructure in our search product.
+Google’s search engine has indeed changed the world and the way we access information, and we value this contribution.
+We’re grateful to have access to Google's search technology and infrastructure for Kagi.

-This is also where similarities end and our product philosophies start to diverge.
-We are not trying to build a search product for billions of people, but a refined search experience for our customers who value high quality results, privacy and speed above everything else.
+But instead of trying to create a search product for billions of people, we want to develop a refined search experience for sophisticated customers who value high-quality results, privacy and speed.

 Why use Kagi instead of DuckDuckGo?